HaleCT2/status/content/issues/2024-02-24-maintenance-window.md

 section: issue
 ---

-We will shut down our network at midnight UTC on Feb 24.
+We will shut down our network at midnight UTC on April 23.
 This does not affect the current status.